russhughes/TinyBigBuckBunny/README.md

 This is not a serious attempt to play a movie on the M5Stack it's just a test of the display drivers JPG code.

-The Movie "Big Buck Bunny" (c) copyright 2008, Blender Foundation www.bigbuckbunny.org
+"Big Buck Bunny" (c) copyright 2008, Blender Foundation / www.bigbuckbunny.org